-Events like to pile up on a person.
+Events pile up on a person.
 The computer I had ordered broke free of it’s holding pen in Hong Kong earlier than expected.
 Kurt and I watched it scan in at Korea, then Alaska, then Kentucky and all too fast a front stoop in Florida.
-In about 48 hours it made its way to its destination and we were still 500 miles out… with a slight inconvenience of needing two tire changes on the camper from unexpected an uneven wear.
-(Suspiciously the same two tires we had problems with last year….
-Hmmm).
+In about 48 hours it made its way to its destination and we were still 500 miles out… with an inconvenience of needing two tire changes on the camper from unexpected wear.
+(Suspiciously the same two tires we had problems with last year).

 There’s a reason we went down into the Florida Peninsula and it’s because I have family there.
 My Aunt welcomed us into her home not knowing what chaos we brought.
 (Yes, all of us, cat and dog).
 My dog.
 What perfect pandemonium this hot furry 80 pounds of black and white genetic conflict has caused.
 Folks, ten years later and that cute puppy is still destruction.